-Mike Fossum has been member of the Wisconsin Lutheran College football coaching staff since the program's inception as he enters his 17th season as an assistant coach for the Warriors.
-Fossum serves as WLC's assistant head coach and offensive line coach and director of football operations.
+Mike Fossum has been a member of the Wisconsin Lutheran College football coaching staff longer than any other coach, as he enters his 17th season as an assistant for the Warriors.
+Fossum serves as WLC's offensive line coach and director of football operations.

 WLC produced two of the conference's top three running backs in 2011, when Jesse Muldrow and Donavin Tucker combined to create a formidable duo in the backfield.
 Fossum's offensive line also helped pave the way for Tucker to break the single-game rushing record with his 220-yard performance against Rockford that season.
 The Warriors offensive line also led the way in a 42-20 win over Minnesota-Morris in which WLC had three players rush for over 100 yards.